kiith-sa/ICE/doc/html/_sources/modding_reference/component_weapon.txt

 ============= ================================================================

-Weapons are in separate files to allow different entities to share weapons.
-A weapon file specifies things like how long it takes to fire, how many shots (**bursts**) can be fired before reloading and how long reloading takes.
-It also specifies all entities (projectiles) to spawn in one burst.
-Any entities can be spawned.
-For example, even ships or missiles with nontrivial behavior (through dumbscripts).
+Weapons are in separate files to allow entities to reuse weapons.
+A weapon file specifies how long it takes to fire, how many shots (**bursts**) can be fired before reloading how long reloading takes, etc.  It also specifies entities (projectiles) to spawn in a burst.
+Any entity can be spawned, even ships or missiles with nontrivial behavior (through dumbscripts).

 Example weapon file::